 Does Sunscreen Cause Acne?
 Here’s What a Top Dermatologist Says

-Does sunscreen really cause acne?
+Can sunscreen cause acne?
 A dermatologist sets the record straight.
 Plus: how to find the best sunscreen for acne-prone skin.

 In the wonderful world of skincare, there’s one fact you’ll stumble upon time and time again.
 According to beauty editors, estheticians, dermatologists, and scientific studies alike, sunscreen is the gold standard for skin health and protection.